peter88213/noveltree-help/docs/_sources/chapter_view.rst.txt

 .. figure:: _images/chapterView01.png
    :alt: Screenshot

 Title and description are displayed in an editable "index card".

 The editing of the title can be completed by pressing the ``Enter`` key.
 Changes to the description are applied when the mouse is clicked anywhere outside the text input field.

+_`Do not auto-number` this chapter/part
+   If this checkbox is ticked, the title of the selected chapter will remain untouched when the chapters are `auto-numbered <book_view.html#auto-numbering>`_.

 Navigation buttons
 ------------------